justintaddei/v-shared-element/README.md

 #### restrictToViewport
 - **type:** `boolean`
-- *default:* `false`
+- *default:* `true`

-  By default, all shared-elements, with a matching element on the next page, will be activated when the route changes—regardless of their position in the document.
   With `restrictToViewport` set to `true`, only those elements which are in the viewport will be activated (those outside the viewport will behave as normal elements).
+By setting this to `false`, every element on the current route will be considered as a candidate.
+If you have many shared-elements on a single route, disabling this will come with a large performance overhead.

   > **Recommended:**
   > Setting this to `true` makes navigation feel smoother.